Ingram Tom Moore High School: Band

 The Warrior band is part of the musical program offered at Ingram ISD.
 The band currently has two year sweepstakes at UIL Region marching, multiple Area appearances, and one finalist title at Area.
-The band advanced to their first UIL Area competition in 40 years and earning their very first sweepstakes in school history with the show entitled "Eye of the Storm" during the 2019-2020 season.
-This year, the band advanced to the UIL Area D competition and made finals the first time in school history, placing 5th out of the 17 bands there.
-The 2020-2021 show was entitled "If I only".
-The band is currently under the direction of Mr. Samuel Bigott and the current Drum Major of the 2022-2023 season is Makayne White.
+The band advanced to their first UIL Area competition in 40 years and earning their very first sweepstakes in school history during the 2019-2020 season.
+The band has also advanced to the UIL Area D competition and made finals the first time in school history, placing 5th out of the 17 bands there.
 The Warrior Band competes in Concert and Marching UIL Region 29 competition and ATSSB All-Region and State auditions for concert and jazz.
 The Warrior band also fields a Jazz Band called the Jazz Chieftains which performs a number of gigs every year.

 Theatre

-The Tom Moore Warrior Thespian troupe, under the direction of Jacqueline Kana, is housed in a 700 seat performing arts center.
+The Tom Moore Warrior Thespian troupe is housed in a 700 seat performing arts center.
 The Theatre Department has competed in UIL One Act Play over the years, earning awards over time: